Trek Highlights

 Transport

 All three tiers travel the same route: Kathmandu to Pokhara by road (approximately 6-7 hours), then Pokhara to Nayapul (about 1.5 hours) to reach the trailhead.
 The return follows the same route in reverse.
 The difference between the tiers is the type of vehicle.
-Budget trekkers travel by local tourist bus or shared vehicle, which is comfortable, safe, and well-used by Nepalis and travelers alike.
-Standard trekkers ride in a private tourist vehicle with more legroom and air conditioning.
+Budget trekkers travel by local tourist bus or shared vehicle, which is comfortable, safe, and well-used by Nepalis and travellers alike.
+Standard trekkers ride in a shared tourist vehicle with more legroom and air conditioning.
 Luxury trekkers get a premium private vehicle with extra comfort for the long drive.
 There are no flights on this itinerary; everything is by road, which keeps costs down and gives you more of Nepal's countryside to enjoy through the window.
 For a full breakdown of what trekking in Nepal actually costs, see our complete cost guide.

 Your Trek, Your Way